 Visas are basically permits that enable you to be in a specific country for more than 90 days.
 Adelante will happily guide you through the visa process and do anything we can to help you understand the visa process.
 The process for obtaining your visa can take some time, so be prepared to apply for the Adelante program well ahead of time.
 As a general rule, if you know you will be pursuing the visa process, you should aim to apply for the visa at least 2 months ahead of your departure date.
 Consulates will accept your paperwork no later than 45 days prior to your departure date.
 Most of the Consulates now require you to apply in person, so you also need to take this into account if your Consulate is some distance from you.

 The first step in applying for your visa is to contact the Consulate that has jurisdiction over the State in which you live or where your permanent address is.
-This can be difficult – we have found that fax may work best.
+This can be difficult – we have found that fax may work best, since often times opening hours are just 9 – 12!.

-Some Consulates now require you to make an appointment to submit your papers, be sure to check this in advance.
+Most Consulates require you to make an appointment to submit your documents, be sure to check this in advance.

 Click here for a list of Spanish consulates and their jurisdictions.